Data Formats

 LLM Optimization Purpose-built (5/5) Standard (3/5) Good (4/5)

-Ecosystem/Tooling Emerging (2/5) Mature (5/5) Mature (4/5)
+Ecosystem and Tooling Emerging (2/5) Mature (5/5) Mature (4/5)

-Same Data, Three Formats
+Same Data in Three Formats

 {